NikkyArmstrong/parser/devblog.md

 We'll write a new test to cover the other case - if the player writes anything else, return the same sentence.
 Write the test to check for this.
 It fails!

+`Commit ee97923d53756570ec1bcb3f3f5a96302884742f`

+This meant we needed a little refactor to use if/else.
+All tests pass.

+Now re-look at main.
+Exit is working.
+You said: "" is working.
+Empty input isn't working.
+Maybe this is because stdin doesn't accept just a return.
+Debugging in VS shows that I'm right about this - it doesn't return from the cin if there is no input.

+We need to use `std::getline`